 What Happens if Your Car Accident Claim Does Not Settle

 The majority of car accident claims are settled out-of-court, eliminating the need for a trial.
 If you’re filing an insurance claim, reaching a settlement agreement as quickly as possible is advantageous for a number of reasons—often times, loss of employment wages and high medical expenses can leave you in financial ruin, and cost of in-court litigation is expensive.
-If your car accident claim is not settled out-of-court, the attorneys at The Law Offices of Neil Burns can help you to pursue litigation.
+If your car accident claim is not settled out-of-court, the attorneys at The Law Office of Burns & Jain can help you to pursue litigation.

 The Advantages of an Out-of-Court Settlement